ricardoquesada/unijoysticle/DOCUMENTATION.md

 $ make upload
 ```

+## Troubleshooting

+### The device (NodeMCU) doesn't boot

+If you don't see two LEDs on the NodeMCU then:

+* Make sure it is not plugged into the Commmodore 64
+* Power it either:
+  * via the micro USB cable
+  * or by using a barrel jack: from +5.5V to 12V with at least 500mA
+* Press the RST (reset) button on the NodeMCU

+If that doesn't work, the probably your NodeMCU doesn't have the UniJoystiCle firmware.
+Go to the "Installing the firmware" section

 ## Bugs

 * To boot the NodeMCU make sure that it is not connected to the Commodore 64.
 Otherwise it might not boot.
 I guess (big guess) it is related to a line that should be floating, but it is not when it is connected to the C64.
 * "Gyruss mode" is only supported on iOS.
 Android version coming soon.